EmaStehr/F1-2022-Season-Analysis/README.md

 <h3>Phase 6: Act</h3>

 Based on the data driven from the analysis and the visualizations, the most appropriate team to work with during the 2023 season is **Red Bull Racing**.
-It is the team that dominated the 2022 seaons both on Constructors and Drivers Championships.
+It is the team that dominated the 2022 season both on Constructors and Drivers Championships.

 *Data taken from toUpperCase78 formula1-dataset repository on GitHub*